 Statutory payments (such as statutory maternity pay) and deductions such as student loan repayments are also handled through PAYE.
 Tax and National Insurance on employee benefits are also dealt with using PAYE — either as part of the regular payroll or at the end of the tax year.

-Alternatively, you may want to outsource PAYE to a payroll service — your accountant may offer this.
+Alternatively, you may want to outsource PAYE to a payroll service provider (your accountant may offer this).

-The new RTI PAYE system is also linked to benefit payments (to be known as Universal Credit).
-It really is worth discussing how you plan to handle PAYE with your accountant.
+The new RTI PAYE system is also linked to benefit payments (Universal Credit).
+So, it really is worth discussing how you plan to handle PAYE with your accountant.